mosse-security/mcsi-library/docs/platform/student-portfolio.md

 ## Demonstrable Artefacts

-When students solve MCSI exercises, they produce tangible evidence of their skills and abilities.
-This allows instructors to gauge each student's progress and identify areas where they need improvement.
-The artefacts produced by students also provide a valuable resource for future learning and assessment.
+When you solve MCSI exercises, you produce tangible evidence of your skills and abilities.
+This allows your instructors to gauge your progress and identify areas where you need improvement.
+The artefacts you produce also provide a valuable resource for your future learning and assessment.

 Below is an example of a formidable submission by Jeremy that earned him a Platinum Trophy: